gibbok/typescript-book/README.md

 #### jsx

 The "jsx" property applies only to .tsx files used in ReactJS and controls how JSX constructs are compiled into JavaScript.
-A common option is “preserver” which will compile to a .jsx file keeping unchanged the JSX so it can be passed to different tools like Babel for further transformations.
+A common option is “preserve” which will compile to a .jsx file keeping unchanged the JSX so it can be passed to different tools like Babel for further transformations.

 #### skipLibCheck